OgeHub/emailApp/README.md

       1. Choose any port (e.g 3000)
       2. Register on [Google Cloud Platform](https://console.cloud.google.com)
       3. Create a project, and obtain your client ID and client secret.
-      4. Goto the [Google playground](https://developers.google.com/oauthplayground) to generate your refresh token
+      4. Go to the [Google playground](https://developers.google.com/oauthplayground) to generate your refresh token
  - Run `npm run dev` on your terminal